thindil/steamsky/bin/doc/MODDING.md

   Optional.
 * Key `EditIcon`: Path to the SVG image which will be used for edit buttons.
   Optional.
+* Key `ShowIcon`: Path to the SVG image which will be used for show something on map buttons.
+Optional.

 ## Debugging
 If you want to test your changes, you may run game in debug mode.
 In this mode